newAM/nixos-bpi-r4/README.md

 # NixOS on the Banana Pi R4

+> [!CAUTION]
+> This repository has been archived.
+> Reference [nixos-sbc issue #12] for the latest information on running NixOS
+> on the Banana Pi R4.

 I was inspired by the [NixOS router blog] to use NixOS for a router.

 In that blog the author uses a [Banana Pi R3].